Leave a Message

 Zone A: Green | Unlimited short-term rental licenses.
 No cap on the number of STRs permitted.

-There are limited exemptions in Yellow and Red Zones for Hosted STRs, Temporary STRs, Properties with valid Vacation Home Rental (VHR) permits, and legal nonconforming STR registrations with an active license.
+There are limited exemptions in Yellow and Red Zones for Hosted STRs, Temporary STRs, and current legal nonconforming STR registrations with an active license.

-Before evaluating income potential, confirm zoning using the City’s official STR Overlay Map.
+Before evaluating income potential, confirm zoning use by contacting us.
 This step should come before underwriting, marketing, or pricing strategy.

 EXPLORE HOMES & CONDOS FOR SALE IN THE GREEN ZONE ↓